RosencrantzArt/Morning-Hub/README.md

-UX GOALS
+Ux goals

 Visitor Goals
+The visitor is suppose to explore our platform, discover a wealth of information curated to provide you with deeper insights and resources than what you may have encountered through our ads or organic content.

+Our focus here at the Morning Club is on empowering the you to take control of your mornings.
+We understand that the way you begin your day sets the tone for everything that follows.
+That's why our site is dedicated to offering you tools, tips, and community support to help you craft a morning routine that aligns with your goals and values.

+Whether you're looking to boost productivity, cultivate mindfulness, or simply find inspiration to make the most of your mornings, you'll find everything you need right here.
+From expert advice to member-shared experiences, our platform is designed to be a valuable resource on your journey towards morning bliss.

-The target audience for Morning Club are:
+#The target audience for Morning Club are:

-People who wakes up eirly and want to do something for their health People who are interested in training but don't want to leave their home or go to a gym
+People who wakes up early and want to do something for their health People who are interested in training but don't want to leave their home or go to a gym